Pi4J/pi4j-springboot/README.md

 ---

-This project provides a Spring Boot Starter to use the Pi4J V2 library in your Spring Boot project.
+This project provides a Spring Boot Starter to use the Pi4J library in your Spring Boot project and control electronic components connected to the GPIO pins of a Raspberry Pi.

 ## About this project

-* This starter requires Java 17 or higher.
+* This starter requires **Java 21 or higher**.
 * Multi-module project:
     * pi4j-spring-boot: auto-configure module
     * pi4j-spring-boot-starter: starter module